iansAToasificationDOTorg/iansAToasificationDOTorg/The MuliSpiral Loop.md

 To save farmers time while
 moving Cows and Chickens,
-we have designed a farming
+we have designed a multi-spiral farming layout.
-layout called
-"The MultiSpiral Loop"

 The MultiSpiral Loop consists
 of pairs of spiral paddocks.